lu-sd/personal_blog/src/content/posts/32-reactHook.md

 useRef returns an object with a single property:current

 current: Initially, it’s set to the initialValue you have passed.
 You can later set it to something else.
-If you pass the ref object to React as a ref attribute to a JSX node, React will set its current property.On the next renders, useRef will return the same object.You instruct React to put a DOM node into myRef.current by passing <div ref={myRef}>.
+If you pass the ref object to React as a ref attribute to a JSX node, React will set its current property.On the next renders, useRef will return the same object.You instruct React to put a DOM node into myRef.current by passing by passing "myRef" as a prop to a React element using the ref attribute.

 When you change the ref.current property, React does not re-render your component.
 React is not aware of when you change it because a ref is a plain JavaScript object.